yvan/fixmynode/README.md

 sudo fixmynode
 Password:TYPE_YO_PASSWORD
 ```
-That's it.
-You're done, that will fix the two permissions problems above and from now on
+That's it; you're done.
+That will fix the two permissions problems above and from now on
 out you should be able to use:
 ```
 npm install SOME_MODULE
 //or
 npm install -g SOME_MODULE
 ```
-without having to type in 'sudo' and your password everytime.
+without having to type in 'sudo' and your password every time.

 The Future
 ==========